-• To enhance quality of care.
-This means being able to provide the correct expertise, the correct treatment, in the proper conditions with a major emphasis throughout the whole sys-

-- tem on prevention and rehabilitation from motivated health care providers. - To achieve satisfaction for all constituencies with an interest in quality health care.
-This means the ability to deliver employment security/labour force adjustment within a constantly changing system. - stantly changing system.
+To enhance quality of care.
+This means being able to provide the correct expertise, the correct treatment, in the proper conditions with a major emphasis throughout the whole system on prevention and rehabilitation from motivated health care providers.
+To achieve satisfaction for all constituencies with an interest in quality health care.
+This means the ability to deliver employment security/labour force adjustment within a constantly changing system.